ajm2327/Integrating-Microprocessor-with-FPGA/README.md

 # Integrating-Microprocessor-with-FPGA
+This repository is for the purpose of building a portfolio.
+Use of these files for school assignments is plagiarism and academically dishonest.

 This is a class project which contains my code files which work together to implement a microprocessor using the Intel DE0-CV FPGA board
 The first building block in implementing the microprocessor is setting up the display, the first file is seg7.sv which is a decoder that contains an always_comb block of hexidecimal numbers 0 through F. The decoder converts binary values into hexadecimal.
 Dual_seg7.sv calls the seg7 module twice because on the DE0-CV FPGA board there are 6 separate hex displays which are divided into three pairs to have a "one's" place and a "sixteen's" place.
 The dualseg7_tb.sv file is the testbench which calls dual_seg7 three times in order to create three pairs of hex displays.